1jsingh/GradOP-Guided-Image-Synthesis/README.md

 Notes:

+* Increase the number of `grad_steps_per_iter` (8-16) for improving faithfulness with the input reference.
+* Increasing the `num_iterative_steps` between 3-5 can also help with the same.
-* You can also compare the performance for same seed with standard (SDEdit-based) diffusers img2img predictions using,
+* We can also compare the performance with standard (SDEdit-based) diffusers img2img predictions for same seed,
 ``` python
 generator = torch.Generator(device=device).manual_seed(seed)
 out = pipeline.sdedit_img2img(prompt=prompt, image=stroke_img, generator=generator)